-The projects best suited to carbon finance are those that can cover a significant percentage of their incremental capital costs with the carbon credits created.
-To evaluate this issue, the carbon savings associated with the 30×30 scenario are valued at the World Bank's reference price of carbon for 2030, at US\$50 per ton, and this value is divided by the total incremental investment associated with the transition (figure 2.23).
+FIGURE 2.19 Implicit carbon prices associated with the 30×30 scenario price of carbon for 2030, at US\$50 per ton, and this value is divided by the total incremental investment associated with the transition (figure 2.20).
 The results are encouraging.
-In the case of electric buses, carbon financing could potentially cover 25 to 75 percent of the incremental capital costs in the majority of cases.
+In the case of electric buses, carbon financing could potentially cover 20 to 75 percent of the incremental capital costs in the majority of cases.
 Similarly, when it comes to two-wheel electric vehicles, carbon finance could cover around 50 percent of the incremental capital costs.
 The situation is not as promising for four-wheel EVs, where carbon finance is unlikely to cover more than 20 percent in all but a handful of cases.
 Nevertheless, if the carbon savings associated with four-wheelers are allocated entirely to the associated public charging infrastructure, it would be enough to cover more than half of the investments associated with public charging infrastructure in most countries.